Below we have compiled some of the information we find the most useful when working with our property owners.

 Do the tenants have to clean the carpets?

 Only if the carpets are soiled then by law, we can ask for them to be cleaned.
-We have a clause that if the tenant has indoor pets that the carpets are cleaned and deodorised; in other cases, it is on a case by case basis.

 On what websites do you advertise?